 Long-legged sac spiders (Cheiracanthium)

 There is an ongoing debate on whether these spiders are medically significant or not.
 “Some experts say they are medically significant, while others say they’re not,” explains Steenkamp.
-He says that almost all the studies conducted use circumstantial evidence and suspected bites.
-Steenkamp was once bitten by a sac spider.
+He says that almost all studies conducted use circumstantial evidence and suspected bites.
+Steenkamp was bitten by a sac spider once.
 Nothing happened.
 “We’ve seen quite a few confirmed bites on the spider groups where envenomation occurred but that resulted in no necrosis.
 We can at least say with certainty that necrosis from a wet Cheiracanthium bite is NOT a given.”
 Also, in most other countries, they are not considered medically significant anymore.
 Here is a local Facebook group dedicated to confirmed sac spider bites.

 What if a spider bites me?

-So what do you have to do if you saw a medically significant spider bite you?
+So what do you do if you saw a medically significant spider bite you?
 Keep calm!
-“You won’t die, and you don’t need to rush to the emergency room.
-In most cases, you wouldn’t even need to go to a doctor, and self-medication often resolves the issue.
+“You won’t die and don’t need to rush to the emergency room.
+In most cases, you wouldn’t need to go to a doctor, and self-medication often resolves the issue.
 This differs from person to person though.
 The most important thing with any skin lesion, including spider bites, is to keep the bite clean and dry, and to refrain from scratching,” says Steenkamp.
 If you skip this step, the symptoms can often become worse than the bite itself.
 An antibacterial ointment will help prevent infections.

 Then, if the bite gets worse, see a medical doctor.
 Only button spiders need antivenom as their neurotoxic venom attacks the nervous system.
 “For the black button spiders, you’ll probably at least need something for the pain,” says Steenkamp.